JMS55/jms55.github.io/content/posts/2025_12_23_solari_bevy_0_18/index.md

 ReSTIR DI handles the first bounce of lighting, ReSTIR GI handles the second bounce of lighting, and the world cache handles all subsequent bounces.

-Summed together and denoised we get full, pathtraced lighting, close to the quality from a offline movie-quality pathtracer - but running much, much faster due to heavy temporal and spatial amortization.
+Summed together and denoised we get full, pathtraced lighting, close to the quality of a offline movie-quality pathtracer - but running much, much faster due to heavy temporal and spatial amortization.

 Or at least, that's the theory.